MaxBrandtner/autovirt-listing-backend/README.md

 **run**

 *input.json is optional*
-*alternatively the json data can be provided as an option*
+*json data can be provided both as a file and as an input string*

 ```bash
 bash main.sh input.json